 Deploying AI in the workplace involves data management and analytic capabilities.
 It is recommended that organizations conduct an internal assessment of regulatory compliance regarding AI deployment in their facilities to avoid compliance-related risks.

-For instance, The EU General Data Protection Regulation (GDPR) and local privacy laws make it mandatory for employers to protect the personal data of their employees from disclosure to unauthorized entities.
+For instance, the EU General Data Protection Regulation (GDPR) and local privacy laws require employers to protect their employees' personal data from disclosure to unauthorized entities.

 AI programming and the related procedures must meet the security and privacy requirements of employee data.